Best Kofax Alternatives for Invoice Processing (2026)

 Template-Based Capture vs. AI-Native Extraction

-In practice, this looks like uploading a batch of mixed-format invoices and describing what to extract in plain language.
-No template configuration, no field mapping.
-The platform returns structured output in Excel, CSV, or JSON.
-Against traditional OCR and template-based approaches, AI-native architectures like Invoice Data Extraction deliver significantly fewer extraction errors and lower per-page processing costs.
+In practice, this means uploading a batch of mixed-format invoices and describing the desired output in plain language.
+The platform returns structured data in Excel, CSV, or JSON without a separate capture tool or field-mapping project.
 Teams that need to automate invoice data extraction across diverse vendor formats can process documents from day one without setup or ongoing configuration maintenance.
+If your evaluation now includes newer document-intelligence vendors as well as legacy capture suites, our guide to Affinda alternatives for invoice-focused teams shows how those finance-specific trade-offs differ from a Kofax replacement project.

 What a Kofax Replacement Actually Costs